KamilKrol5/learning-cards/backend/API_description.md

     There is an example of the body of such a response below.
     ```json
     {
         "detail": "No active account found with the given credentials"
     }
     ```
 2. Register user
     Endpoint for this purpose is <code>\<api address\>/api/register/</code>.
-    In order to register user a POST API request containing valid data in the body must be sent.
+    In order to register a user, a POST API request containing valid data in the body must be sent.
 The user's data should be formed as below.
     ```json